 - Anulom Vilom

-The video below is an excellent video explaining the pranayam techniques in detail.
-Though this is a lengthy video, it is excellent for those who are interested in pranayam and either want to make a beginning, want to know the correct method of performing pranayam or take a refresher course.
+The video below explains the pranayam techniques in detail.
+Though it is a long video, it is excellent for those who are interested in pranayam and either want to make a beginning, want to know the correct method of performing pranayam or take a refresher course.

 Lot of other do's and don'ts and other valuable information is contained in this video.

-The video has been dubbed in English, making it very useful for those who do not know Hindi.
+The video has been dubbed in English, making it useful as well for those who do not know Hindi.

 This video will enable you to see for yourself how to do yoga breathing or pranayama correctly.

 Also, the 8 pranayams or yoga breathing techniques have been dealt with individually below, each with an accompanying video clip.
 Though this clip has audio in hindi it will benefit the reader as he can see how exactly the visual corelates with the written explanation.

 The 8 Yoga breathing or Pranayam Techniques Explained

 Yoga breathing or pranayama can be done in any comfortable posture like padmasan or the lotus pose, sukhasan or sitting cross legged or even sitting on a chair.